tobytas/location/README.md

 # location
-location, geocoding, weather
+location, geocoding, weather.
-location determination and display of current weather.
+Location determination and display of current weather.
 Previous requests are retained